crossplane/crossplane/docs/gitlab/gitlab-aws.md

 #### External DNS TODO

 #### Managed Resource Secrets
-Decide on the GKE cluster namespace where GitLab's application artifacts will be deployed.
+Decide on the EKS cluster namespace where GitLab's application artifacts will be deployed.

 We will use: `gitlab`, and for convenience we will [set our current context](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/#setting-the-namespace-preference) to this namespace
 ```bash